jkiil/Universal-Triggers-Sentiment/README.md

 The gradient-based attacks are written in `attacks.py`, and `utils.py` contains the code for evaluating models, computing gradients, and evaluating the top candidates for the attack.
 These files are unchanged from the original [repo](https://github.com/Eric-Wallace/universal-triggers), with the exception of code added to filter the sentiment words listed in `positive_words.txt` and `negative_words.txt`.

 The `tmp` folder contains some of the vocab and models that we generated.
 Feel free to delete the files and re-run to get your own results.

+## References
+The file `sst_lstm.py`, `attacks.py`, and `utils.py` were obtained from Eric Wallace's [reference repository](https://github.com/Eric-Wallace/universal-triggers), and are largely the same except for some minor modifications.
+We developed the rest of our code based on these three files, and while a lot of code is shared, they were written by us to suit our own unique experiments.